giannilmbd/dynare/doc/manual/source/the-model-file.rst

     * Posterior mean and highest posterior density interval (shortest credible set) from posterior simulation
-    * Convergence diagnostic table when only one MCM chain is used or Metropolis-Hastings convergence graphs documented in *Pfeifer (2014)* in case of multiple MCM chains
+    * Convergence diagnostic table when only one MCM chain is used or Metropolis-Hastings convergence graphs documented in :cite:t:`Pfeifer:2014` in case of multiple MCM chains
     * Table with numerical inefficiency factors of the MCMC
     * Graphs with prior, posterior, and mode
     * Graphs of smoothed shocks, smoothed observation errors, smoothed